-NBA suspends season after Utah Jazz player tests positive for coronavirus
+NBA suspends season after Jazz player tests positive for coronavirus

 “This is not in the realm of possibilities.
 This seems more like out of a movie than reality.”

+The NBA playoffs were scheduled to tip off on April 18 with the finals set to begin on June 4.

+Following the NBA’s announcement, the National Hockey League said it was consulting with medical experts and would have a further update on Thursday.

-Reporting by Rory Carroll in Los Angeles; Editing by Kim Coghill/Peter Rutherford
+Reporting by Rory Carroll in Los Angeles, Additional reporting by Brendan O'Brien; Editing Peter Rutherford